alannchang/my_sqlite/README.md

 Test cases can be run by "uncommenting" the test case at the end of the file and running the "ruby my_sqlite_request" command in the terminal.

 my_sqlite_cli:
-A set of example test cases can be located at the end of the my_sqlite_cli.rb file and can be copy/pasted into the terminal.
+A set of example test cases can be located at the end of the my_sqlite_cli.rb file and can be copy/pasted into the terminal after booting the program.
 Test cases can be run directly in the terminal like so:
 ```
 ruby my_sqlite_cli.rb